single-cell-genetics/XClone/docs/installation.rst

     conda create -n xclone python=3.7
     conda activate xclone

+We strongly recommend users install xclone in Python 3.7 environment, for higher version may not stable for higher version of packages dependencies.

 XClone package can be conveniently installed via PyPI (for stable version) ::

     pip install xclone